kinderhead/french2-site/src/assets/conditionnel-written-1.md

 ## **Le conditionnel**

-1. Correctly translate the word in parentheses to english then conjugate to Le conditionnel (For some extra practice- translate to English afterwards!)
+1. Correctly translate the word in parentheses to english then conjugate to Le conditionnel (For some extra practice translate to English afterwards!)

 * Je (to eat)_____ du fromage